MasterCloudApps-Projects/trainscoding/docs/ci-cd.md

 ## Setup

 ### Services
-For every change in services' code, a Github Actions workflow is dispatched in Github.
+For every change in services' code, a Github Actions workflow is dispatched.
 The pipeline execution consists of testing and building the image that contains the newest version of the code.
 If everything goes well, new docker images get generated and tagged, and then, published on Docker registries.

 Once new Docker images have been generated, these are used by Kubernetes to deploy a new version of the application in an automated way.
+More specifically, the services get deployed to the cloud provider Okteto by using its CLI tool at the end of the Github Actions workflow.
+Before applying any new resource to the Kubernetes cluster for updateing the services deployed in production, a new yaml file has been created.
+This file contains the reference for the Docker image and its new tag and the other dynamic variables (i.e. ports for accessing the services).

+### Libraries
+Using [Lerna](https://github.com/lerna/lerna/), it is possible to identify what packages has changed since last published version.
+For every commit to `main` branch, Lerna is executed to detect which packages has been changed and then, by reading commit messages that follow [Conventional Commits](https://www.conventionalcommits.org/) specification, a new version will be published following [SemVer](https://semver.org/lang/es/) rules.